CLSherrod/clsherrod.github.io/_posts/2024-08-11-love-letter.md

 published: true
 excerpt: Love letter to my love.
 ---
-I miss see romantic gestures in public.
+I miss seeing romantic gestures in public.
 So, besides my poems about love and self-worth.
 I wrote a love letter to my love.

 To my love,